SevSevla/Live-Stock-Tracker/README.md

-# 📈 RBC US Stock Tracker
+# 📈 Live US Stock Tracker

 A Google Sheets-based dividend and stock portfolio tracker built for DIY investors.
 This tool monitors total return, dividend income, and portfolio performance with real-time data powered by `GOOGLEFINANCE()` and Google Apps Script.